XandraV/deep-reinforcement-learning-nanodegree/navigation/README.md

 The neural network consists of three hidden layers and all three layers have a ReLU activation function.
 The network takes 37 states as inputs and outputs the action value function for every possible action in the corresponding state.

+### Training
+After resetting the environment the agent chooses an action, the next state, reward and done parameters are returned.
+The agent saves the observed experience in replay memory and takes the next step based on the information received.
+Once the agent has enough samples available in memory, it gets a random subset and starts to learn from that batch using gradient descent update step.

+The agent was expected to solve the environment under 1800 episodes and it was able to do so under 600 episodes.
+The received rewards after each episode can be seen below.

 ![rewards](rewards.png)

 ### Parameters used to achieve this result: